joemou/Basketball_login_sys_final_proj/README.md

 This command should display the version number of GTK installed on your system.

 Now you have successfully installed GTK in your Linux Ubuntu virtual machine.
-You can proceed with compiling and running the source code of the `final_proj` project.
+You can proceed with compiling the source code of the `final_proj` project.

 ## Features